staehle/phuntainer/README.md

 Hey, you should follow this guide after starting Phuntainer: [https://secure.phabricator.com/book/phabricator/]

 Sometimes, you'll need to run some './bin/config' commands from outside the Web UI.
-To do this, you can use 'docker exec' to directly manipulate your running Phuntainer:
+To do this, you can use 'docker exec' to directly manipulate your running Phuntainer.
+For example:

 ```
-$ docker exec phabricator ./bin/auth lock
+$ docker exec phabricator ./bin/config set <key> <value>
 ```